sbleos/sbleos.github.io/README.md

 #### --- Reducers

 Each action creator has its own designated reducer.
 All of the reducers are combined in the rootReducer.
-These reduces allow you to access the state from any component that is subscribed to Redux.
+These reduces allow you to determine changes in the state of the central Redux store.

 ### Utils